tamirhaver129/Deep-Learning-Course-046211-Project---Predictinting-Stock-Prices/README.md

 | utils.py         | Loading the data, declaring project's models,models training, declaring obective for optuna and printing functions  |
 | studies          | Optunas' studies results |
 | input            | The data we used for our project which includes Nasdaq-100 index values and the FED assets|

+in order to run using existing studies one can run Prediction_FED.ipynb.
+You can also run optuna_search.py in order to create a new study, and adjust parameters within it.
 # Final results for every model
 We shall denote, t - the target closing price, p - our prediction for the closing price.
 The loss over a batch will be the MAPE – mean absolute percentage error: